NoahDavey/100-days-of-code/log/r1-log.md

 Alright, so i haven't done this logging for a week.
 But i have been coding daily.
 Think i will just continue as if i was only on this day and go with that.
 Was stuck for most of today trying to figure out a problem, but was able to fix it.
 Was struggling to get the most recent record from a table given an assetId, userId and timestamp.
 Though i am suspecting some of my problems came from typeorm calling its columns `id` and the SQL command `MAX(columnName)` also having its own id columns...
 Might investigate this tomorrow.
 Don't want to run into other funky issues later down the line.
 Also wondering if i should be swapping do doucment storage through something like mongo, at thiagos suggestion?

 ### R1D57
+Today managed to get two core things working.
+One was the ability to get historical balance data for a user's asset up to a specific date.
+The other was the general flow of registering a user via the graphQL endpoint.
+Which involved connecting the resolver, to the userService, through to the DB.
+Might go for another layer of separation here but for now is good.
+Want to make the repositories get exported directly from the DB library, rather than having to call `getCustomRepository` every time i want to use them.
+Also had a play with the SQL issue i ran into yesterday.
+Seems that when you call `MAX(columnName)` it generates another table or something,resulting in that weird behaviour with IDs.
+Changing the column names of my tables seemed to have no effect on the behaviour.
+I ran across the HAVING keyword, but couldn't remember exactly how it worked, so might have to explore that further

 ### R1D58
 ### R1D59
 ### R1D60